Paradoxes before the paradox: surface gravity and the information loss problem: Parameter identification

-where the last equalities on the rhs follow from Eq.~\eqref{paget}.
+where the equalities on the rhs follow from Eq.~\eqref{paget}.
 We note that this result agrees on the order of magnitude with the guess of Ref.~\cite{bmmt:19}, but as we will see below the assumptions of Ref.~\cite{bmt:19} are not fulfilled and its estimate is in general incorrect.
+If the $\partial^2_r t \vert_{r=r_+}$ term of Eq.~\eqref{eq:omegaSquared} is negligible, the evaporation time is radically different from the standard semiclassical results, namely

+for some positive coefficient $\beta$.
+The circumstances under which this is the case (if any) remain to be investigated.